kouphax/yobriefca.se/resources/content/entries/2015-07-29-elm-zombie-dice.md

     { a | score : Int, uid : Int, gamesWon : Int, name : String } Use --force to continue.
 ```

 Just look at that message.
 It's telling me exactly what is wrong and I knew how to fix it once I'd read this message.
-Most Elm messages are like this though some of the type related ones did make me scratch my head until I wrapped my head around them.
+Most Elm messages are like this although some of the type related ones did make me scratch my head until I wrapped my head around them a bit more.

 ## HTML